International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 necessary trust level).
 Additional trust frameworks (e.g., the Gaia-X trust framework) can be used to provide additional compliance mechanisms.
 The data space could even be its own trust anchor.
-The participants decide whether to trust the DSA and its trust anchors.
+The participants decide whether to trust the DSGA and its trust anchors.

 The first level at which policies take effect in a data space is the membership level.
 The next level is the catalog: Every participant